 Myth: Intuitive Eating Has No Structure and Leaves People to Fend for Themselves

-Reality: Intuitive eating has a flexible structure that allows people to tailor it to their individual needs.
+Reality: Intuitive eating has a flexible structure that allows people to tailor the practice to their individual needs.

-While it’s true that intuitive eating is not based on hard and fast rules like diets are, the creators of intuitive eating, dietitians Evelyn Tribole and Elyse Resch, based it on ten principles which act as guidelines.1
+While it’s true that intuitive eating is not based on hard and fast rules like diets, the creators of intuitive eating, dietitians Evelyn Tribole and Elyse Resch, based it on ten principles that act as guidelines.

 The ten principles for eating intuitively include:

 - Reject the Diet Mentality